EMIR Reporting Requirements – What You File, When, and How to Get It Right

 The CSSF is the national competent authority for EMIR in Luxembourg.
 Circular CSSF 23/846 implements ESMA’s reporting guidelines and adds local supervisory expectations.

 Luxembourg-based fund managers need particular attention to counterparty identification.
 When a management company or AIFM enters into a derivative on behalf of a fund, the fund itself (the UCITS or AIF) is the counterparty for classification purposes.
 The fund’s LEI goes in the counterparty field.
 The management company’s LEI appears in the entity responsible for reporting field or the report submitting entity field.
-Mixing these up is one of the more common errors I see in Luxembourg filings, and it creates reconciliation breaks with the counterparty on the other side who correctly identifies the fund.
+Mixing these up is one of the more common errors in Luxembourg filings, and it creates reconciliation breaks with the counterparty on the other side who correctly identifies the fund.

 The CSSF expects firms to maintain documented EMIR reporting procedures, to demonstrate accuracy and completeness on request, and to have remediation plans for known breaks.
 Post-Refit, the CSSF has been more active in following up on data quality issues flagged by ESMA or the TRs.

-Penalties and Enforcement
+Penalties and enforcement

-EMIR Article 12 gives NCAs the power to impose administrative fines for reporting failures.
+EMIR gives NCAs the power to impose administrative fines for reporting failures.
 In practice, enforcement has focused on systematic failures rather than individual field errors.
 A pattern of late reporting, persistent reconciliation breaks across an entire book, or missing reports will attract supervisory attention.
 A single misreported field on an otherwise clean book will not.

 Beyond direct penalties, the reputational and operational cost of poor EMIR reporting is significant.
 Firms with known data quality problems face additional scrutiny on every other regulatory filing.
 Counterparties may question the reliability of your operational processes.
 And internal audit will eventually add EMIR reporting to its scope if it has not already.